Meshuggah: Contradictions Collapse, Destroy Erase Improve and Chaosphere

 The early work of Meshuggah, influenced mainly by Metallica, is "simpler and more straightforward than their more recent material, but some of their more progressive elements are present in the form of time-changes and polyrhythmics, and Fredrik Thordendal's lead playing stands out".
-According to AllMusic, their debut album is a relatively immature, but original, release.
+According to AllMusic, their debut album was "startlingly original, if relatively immature", and the band began to realize their full potential with their second record which "borders on genius" with lead guitar lines often reminiscent of jazz musician Allan Holdsworth which "serve as melodic oases amidst the jackhammer rhythms."
 Double bass drums and "angular" riffing also defined the early work of Meshuggah.

 With the groundbreaking Destroy Erase Improve, Meshuggah showed fusion of death metal, thrash metal, progressive metal.
 AllMusic describes the style as "weaving hardcore-style shouts amongst deceptively (and deviously) simple staccato guitar riffs and insanely precise drumming—often with all three components acting in different time signatures".
 Thordendal adds the melodic element with his typical lead guitar and uses his "breath controller" device most famously on the opening track "Future Breed Machine".

 Chaosphere incorporates typically fast, still tempo changing death metal.
 AllMusic compares the genre also with grindcore fathers Napalm Death.
 Rockdetector states: "Whilst fans reveled in the maze like meanderings, critics struggled to dissect and analyze, hailing Haake's unconventional use of dual 4/4 and 23/16 rhythm, Kidman's mechanical staccato bark and Thordendal's liberal usage of avant-garde jazz".